 Add in the fact that the lunch you make at home will almost always be healthier than the lunch you buy out, and you might end up saving some money on medical costs, too.

-For more information on cutting costs, making lunch and related topics, look over the links on the next page.
+For more information on cutting costs, making lunch and related topics, look over the links below.